abpframework/abp/docs/en/framework/infrastructure/background-jobs/quartz.md

 ## Configuration

-Quartz is a very configurable library,and the ABP framework provides `AbpQuartzOptions` for this.
+Quartz is a very configurable library,and the ABP provides `AbpQuartzOptions` for this.
 You can use the `PreConfigure` method in your module class to pre-configure this option.
 ABP will use it when initializing the Quartz module.
 For example:

 ````csharp
 [DependsOn(